kimomi/ChatGPTBotInFlutter/README.md

 # chatgptbot

-replace API_KEY to your own apikey
+it's writen in flutter, replace API_KEY to your own apikey before building it